-On one of my visits to her, I decided to read her an article on “The Miracle of Hope From Faith” which is found on ConquerEachNewDay.com.
-That is a site that serves as a resource for caregivers like me.
+On one of my visits to her, I decided to read her an article on “The Miracle of Hope From Faith.”
 As I was reading to her, I could see her countenance brighten.
 That little spark of hope that she was so tightly holding on to, was rekindled and flamed right back up!
 At some point in almost every one of my visits she would smile and tell me “I am going to get to go home in a few days.”

-One day, I took another elderly lady that I had started to care for while my friend was in the nursing home, to the doctor.
+One day, I took another patient that I was assigned to, to the doctor.
 I was happily surprised to see that my friend and her daughter were also sitting there at the doctor’s office.
 We all had to have hugs all around.
 Her daughter later told me that she had turned to her, as they left, and said “When I get to go home Glenda is going to take good care of me.”
 She never lost that hope and the power of that hope is what, I believe, kept her going as long as she did.

 Now that she is gone, she has also taken a good chunk of my heart with her!
 I have many memories of the good times we shared.
 When I go to the grocery store, I will always pay attention to the items that I would have purchased for her.
 Have you ever noticed that it is the little things that always remind you of someone very dear whom you have lost?